dynajoe/elm-module-parser/README.md

 # Module Parser for the Elm Programming Language

-Built using PEG.js to parse module declaration and import statements.
+Built using PEG.js to parse module declaration, import statements, type names, and function names.
 Parsing is done synchronously and errors are thrown indicating parse errors.

 Installation: